 The rest of the chapter is organized in the following way.
-Section 2 and Section 3, respectively, provide background concerning uncertainty involved in the software development process and the Quality Function Deployment approach to software requirements specifications.
+Sections 2 and 3, respectively, provide background concerning uncertainty involved in the software development process and the Quality Function Deployment approach to software requirements specifications.
 Section 4 contains a literature review listing relevant work.
-Section 5 introduces the concept of complex fuzzy logic and presents some ways it can be used for inference in the context of uncertainty in quantitative software requirements specifications.
-Finally, Section 6 includes the conclusions.
+Section 5 introduces the concept of complex fuzzy logic and presents several ways in which it can be used for inference in the context of uncertainty in quantitative software requirements specifications.
+Finally, Sect.
+6 includes the conclusions.